 Can you provide a safe outside space?
 We only home indoor cats if it is in the cats best interest, e.g. disability, FIV.
 All cats require outside access in a safe area, this can be a Catio or a pet fenced garden.

 Do you have time to help a cat settle in?
 Rescue cats have all been through some kind of trauma and need time and patience to make them feel safe.

 If you answered yes to the questions asked we would love to hear from you.
 By choosing to adopt you are giving a rescue cat another chance at being part of a family and all of us at Cat Watch thank you.

 We do home with families with children but we are selective.
-All applications will be considered on case by case basis.
+All applications will be assessed on a case by case basis.